 “Most creditors will slap you with a $25 late fee anytime from the day after the payment was due to the 30th day after the due date,” says Todd Christensen, accredited financial counselor and education manager at Money Fit.

-Your interest rate may be raised as a result of becoming more than 60 days late, perhaps dramatically.
+Your interest rate may be raised – perhaps dramatically – as a result of becoming more than 60 days late.

 “Your credit card company can raise your interest rate to what is termed the ‘default’ rate.
-Essentially, it is a penalty rate and usually ranges between 25 percent and 30 percent,” says Christensen.
-“Some of our customers have been hit with default rates in the 60 percent to even 70 percent APR range.”
+Essentially, it is a penalty rate and usually ranges between 25% and 30%,” says Christensen.
+“Some of our customers have been hit with default rates in the 60% to even 70% APR range.”